fd4s/fs2-kafka/docs/consumers.md

  .withGroupId("group")
 ```

-[`ConsumerSettings`][consumersettings] provides functions for configuring both the Java Kafka consumer and options specific to the library.
-If functions for configuring certain properties of the Java Kafka consumer is missing, we can instead use `withProperty` or `withProperties` together with constants from [`ConsumerConfig`][consumerconfig].
-Available properties for the Java Kafka consumer are described in the [documentation](http://kafka.apache.org/documentation/#consumerconfigs).
+[ConsumerSettings][@:api(fs2.kafka.ConsumerSettings)] provides functions for configuring both the Java Kafka consumer and options specific to the library.
+If functions for configuring certain properties of the Java Kafka consumer is missing, we can instead use `withProperty` or `withProperties` together with constants from @:api(org.apache.kafka.clients.consumer.ConsumerConfig) Available properties for the Java Kafka consumer are described in the [documentation](http://kafka.apache.org/documentation/#consumerconfigs).

 ### Default Settings